-The Health and Safety Working Party (which reports to the Premises Committee) consists of the Head Teacher, the governor responsible for Health and Safety, and the Premises Manager.
+The Health and Safety Working Party (which reports to the Premises Committee) consists of the Head Teacher, and the governor responsible for Health and Safety.
 They ensure that an annual risk assessment is conducted regarding the security of:

 - pupils, staff and visitors

 - school buildings and grounds

 - school equipment

 - school relationships with the local community.